TaylorPlovanich/MART441/HW-3/README.md

 ## Conclusion

 In the end, I was able to create a working interactive story with dynamic choices, button updates, and sound effects.
 While I faced some challenges with button functionality and sound implementation, I was able to work through them by debugging and researching.
 I still had to use a lot of resources, and it might take me quite awhile to truly understand how this all works.
+I got the meat of the assignment done, though.